Amn04/notepad/README.md

 # notepad
-A simple notepad created using c++ and qt designer having rich features like superscript.
+A simple notepad created using c++ and qt designer having rich features like superscript, subscript etc...

+#Features